 Walking is clearly the best way to enjoy the plants and animals, the marvellous vistas, fresh air and the sound of birds and frogs.
 An obvious short walk is around the Freshwater Lake.
 However the you will see more varied terrain, different plants, interesting wetlands and other views if you venture beyond it.

-Here are maps showing the layouts of the two sections of the Park and our suggestions for three easy self-guided walks.
+Most paths are shared with bicycles so take care at intersections.
+Here are maps showing our suggested self-guided walks, marked by red arrows, through the two main sections of the Park.
 See Walk pages for detailed directions and photos.

 Drawings by George Fotheringham, CAD by Lecki Ord, July 2011